 Of course, the only data they would have is the information you give them (which they would need to already have so that they know what to look for).

-Our payment providers never know the access tokens, since there's no reason to share that with them.
+Our payment providers never know the VPN access tokens, since there's no reason to share that with them.

 So if you require more anonymity than that, pay with cryptocurrencies, use a disposable email service, and practice decent OPSEC.